Albert Frankel (architect): Architectural works

 The First Methodist Episcopal Church seen on a 1908 postcard.

 The Murphy Building as seen on a 1919 postcard, was located just to the right of where the abandoned Majestic Theatre now sits.
-The building was demolished in May of 2015.
+The building was demolished in May 2015.

 The Spivey Building seen in 2008, it is often considered Albert's most famous work and was the only skyscraper ever built in East St. Louis.